buildkite/docs/pages/apis/graphql/graphql_resource_limits.md

 ## Best practices to avoid rate limit errors

-Designing your client application with best practices in mind is the best way to avoid throttling errors.
+Designing your client application with best practices in mind is the simplest way to avoid throttling errors.
 For example, you can stagger API requests in a queue and do other processing tasks while waiting for the next queued job to run.

-Consider the following best practices when designing the app:
+Consider the following best practices when designing you API usage:

-* Optimize the request by only requesting data your app requires.
+* Optimize the request by only requesting data you require.
 We recommend using specific queries rather than a single all-purpose query.
 * Always use appropriate `first` or `last` values when requesting connections.
-Not providing those may default to 500 which can increase the requested complexity exponentially.
+Not providing those may default to 500, which can increase the requested complexity exponentially.
-* Use strategies like caching for data that you use often and are unlikely to be updated instead of calling APIs constantly.
+* Use strategies like caching for data you use often that is unlikely to be updated instead of constantly calling APIs.
 * Regulate the rate of your requests for smoother distribution.
-These can be done by using queues or scheduling API calls in appropriate intervals.
+You can do this using queues or scheduling API calls in appropriate intervals.
-* Use metadata about your app’s API usage, including rate limit status to manage app’s behaviour dynamically.
+* Use metadata about your API usage, including rate limit status to manage the behavior dynamically.
 * Think of rate limiting while designing your client application.
 Be mindful of retries, errors, loops, and the frequency of API calls.